charmaine211/AfstuderenOU/README.md

 - `imgsz`: Sets the input image size for training.
 Larger image sizes capture more details but require more resources, while smaller sizes may train faster but sacrifice detail.
 - `val`: Enables validation during training to periodically evaluate model performance on a separate dataset.
 Default value is True.
 - `project`: Name of the project directory where training outputs are saved.
 Allows for organized storage of different experiments.
 Default value is None.
 - `plots`: Generates and saves plots of training and validation metrics, as well as prediction examples, providing visual insights into model performance and learning progression.
-Default is False.
+Default value is False.

 5. Transfer trained model and analyses files from Google Colab to Drive for further analysis: